cognitedata/cognite-gql-pygen/cognite/cdf_dm/README.md

 ## Concepts

-`dm_clients` package takes Python code as the "source of truth".
+`cdf_dm` package takes Python code as the "source of truth".
 So a normal workflow is like this:

 1. Define use case models in Python (in a "schema" module).
 2. Use CLI from this package to generate GraphQL schema.